davidmoten/hilbert-curve/README.md

 `bits * dimensions` is <= 63 then you can increase performance and reduce allocations by using the <b>small</b> option which uses `long` values for indexes rather than `BigInteger` values.
 JMH benchmarks show up to 30% better throughput using `small`.

+### Points
+The hilbert curve wiggles around your n-dimensional grid happily visiting each cell.
+The range of each ordinate in each dimension are the integers in the range 0 ..
+2<sup>bits</sup>-1.

 ### Index from point

 Get the index (distance along the curve in integer units) for a 2-dimensional point: